sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 - '%{_bindir}'
 ```

-Besides being the source for the generated `.spec` file, the `.yaml` is used to declare how to resolve both build-time and runtime dependencies for the project.
+Besides being the source for the generated SPEC file, the `.yaml` is used to declare how to resolve both build-time and runtime dependencies for the project.
 These dependencies are controlled by the keywords described below.

-There are several keywords that control how the `.spec` file is generated.
+There are several keywords that control how the SPEC file is generated.
 The most important of these are described next.

 #### Name (required)